-Quickly honing your horn before opening your door can alert anyone nearby to your actions.
+Quickly honking your horn before opening your door can alert anyone nearby to your actions.
 This alert may be enough to get pedestrians to look up from their phones and avoid colliding with your door.
 Cyclists can also equip their bikes with a horn to alert exiting car passengers of their presence.

 Avoid crowding cars

 While not always possible in busy areas, cyclists should try to give parked vehicles any space they can afford, especially if the vehicle was recently parked.
 If you can give yourself more space away from cars, it gives you more opportunity to avoid an opening door.

 If a driver does open their door in front of you while you are on your bike, knowing what is around you can help you a lot.
 If you are already aware of what else is around you, it can grant you the opportunity to avoid the door and maneuver around them safely.